dvameka/regform/README.md

     FormsModule
   ],
 ```
-* under the app.component.ts define the initialization declaration for the  user registration model.
-Third last argument we need to default the nationalities list to SG and the fourth field is a date field therefore we have to init the value to null.
+* Under the app.component.ts define the initialization declaration for the  user registration model.
+Third last argument we need to default the nationalities list to SG and the fourth field is a date field therefore we have to initialize the value to null.

 ```javascript
 model = new RegistrationUser('','','','','','',null,'','SG','');